ryanallen/words-of-my-perfect-teacher/README.md

 These are eight propensities that lead one away from the [Dharma](#dharma) and snuff out the lamp of [liberation](#liberation).

 Before these sixteen factors that leave no opportunity for the practice have been carefully ruled out, people in these decadent times may look as if they have all the [freedoms and advantages](#the-difficulty-of-finding-the-freedoms-and-advantages) and are true practitioners of the [Dharma](#dharma).
-However, the chieftain upon their throne and the [lama](#lama) beneath their parasol,<sup>[34](#34)</sup> the hermit in their mountain solitude, the person who has renounced the affairs of state, and anyone who might have a high opinion of their own worth&mdash;each may think they are practicing [Dharma](#dharma), but as long as they are under the sway of these additional limiting conditions, they are not on the true path.
+However, the chieftain upon their throne and the [lama](#lama) beneath their parasol,[^34] the hermit in their mountain solitude, the person who has renounced the affairs of state, and anyone who might have a high opinion of their own worth&mdash;each may think they are practicing [Dharma](#dharma), but as long as they are under the sway of these additional limiting conditions, they are not on the true path.

-<details id="34"><summary>Note <sup>34</sup></summary>
-A ceremonial parasol carried before a high-ranking <a href="#lama">lama</a> as a symbol of respect.
-</details><br>

 So, before blindly assuming the forms of [Dharma](#dharma), check your own state carefully first to see whether or not you have all thirty-four aspects of the freedoms and advantages.
 If you do have them all, rejoice and reflect deeply on them over and over again.
 Remind yourself how, now that you have finally gained these freedoms and advantages that are so difficult to find, you are not going to squander them; whatever happens, you are going to practice the true [Dharma](#dharma).
 Should you find, however, that some aspects are missing, try to acquire them by whatever [means](#means) may be possible.